hazelement/pandoc_resume/markdown/resume.md

 * Created ad tracking system using GPS, finger gestures and motion sensors
 * Implemented user data encryption using AES
 * Optimized backend service using LRU cache in Flask
+* Performed stress tests on backend to prepare beta deployment
-* Solved loading issue by creating a load balancing system using NGINX
+* Solved server loading issue by creating a load balancing system using NGINX
 * Designed and developed back-end service to provide quasi real time ad performance evaluation engine using Flask

+*Time of Arrival (TOA)*

+* Developed Android App that facilitates GPS location sharing among 2 or more users
+* Designed and developed back end and database to facilitate user hand shakes and real time location updates using Django Channels
+* Maintained database management using ORM (object-relational mapping)
+* Optimized backend service using LRU cache
+* Implemented token based authentication using JWT on front end and back end
+* Solved indoor GPS location flickering problem by using data analytics mythology by combining other sensor data such as pedometer, compass sensor, etc.
+* Containerized service using Docker for easy deployment and maintenance overhead reduction
+* Ensured CI/CD by implementing backend unit test

 *Intelligence IP Camera Surveillance System*